 We’re not condoning throwing things onto football pitches, but sometimes you just have to be impressed by the imagination of fans.

-We’ve all felt that infuriating frustration which makes you want to do something, anything, while watching our clubs – although we can’t say we’ve ever been tempted to throw a car door onto the pitch.
+We’ve all felt that frustration that makes you want to do something, anything, while watching our clubs – although we can’t say we’ve ever been tempted to throw a car door onto the pitch.

 The same can’t be said for this lot.
 We’re just impressed they got these objects into the stadium to start with.